waku-org/pm/draft-roadmap/streamline_dev_ex_local_dev_rust.md

 - {external services consumed (Vac/IFT)}
 - {infrastructure}

-Complete the Waku API implementation in nwaku by implement edge node mode (Status' Light Mode).
+Complete the Waku API implementation in nwaku by implementing edge node mode (Status' Light Mode).

-Stream the Developer Experience by delivering a Rust SDK that implements the full Waku API and is available on crates.io.
+Streamline the Developer Experience by delivering a Rust SDK that implements the full Waku API and is available on crates.io.
 As well as building an easy-to-use local dev environment from the browser, enabling developers to build web apps without relying on external connectivity; as well as opting in and out of RLN, and include a local RLN dev environment.